 - Flanigan’s Boathouse

 - El Limon

-Transportation: Conshohocken is a major auto commuting hub that sits at the Blue Route and the Schuylkill Expressway junction, and offers two SEPTA regional commuter rail stations.
+Transportation: Conshohocken, a major auto commuting hub that sits at the Blue Route and the Schuylkill Expressway junction, offers two SEPTA regional commuter rail stations.
 The commute into Center City takes about 35 minutes by car, or about 40 minutes on the train from Conshohocken Station.

 A hotbed for Philly music venues, Fishtown is home to the Fillmore, the Foundry, Johnny Brenda’s, and Kung Fu Necktie, as well as the Rivers Casino, for those who like to gamble for entertainment.
 The neighborhood also has two famous pizza spots: Pizza Brain, featuring the world’s first museum of pizza culture, and Pizzeria Beddia, named “Best Pizza in America” by Bon Appétit magazine.
 Other popular restaurants and bars to look for include: